Product OS··13 min read

 Design → Engineering → Prototyping → Compliance → Manufacturing → Quality → Distribution → Retail → Purchase → Unboxing → Setup → Registration → Use → Maintenance → Service → Repair → Resale → End of Life → Recycling

 Traditional PLM covers roughly the first seven stages.
-Everything from "Purchase" onwards — the stages that represent the actual life of the product in the real world — receives no systematic attention from PLM at all.
+Everything from "Purchase" onwards — the stages representing the product's actual life in the real world — receives no systematic attention from PLM at all.

-Consider the timescales involved.
+Consider the timescales.
 A product might take 18 months to design and manufacture.
-It might then be in active use for 10 to 15 years.
-The post-purchase phase isn't a footnote.
-It is 90% of a product's life.
-It receives approximately 0% of PLM's attention.
+It may then remain in active use for 10 to 15 years.
+The post-purchase phase is not a footnote: it represents 90% of a product's total lifespan, yet receives approximately 0% of PLM's attention.
+Manufacturers are, in effect, building sophisticated systems to manage the shortest and least commercially consequential part of a product's existence — then abandoning the record entirely at the moment customers start using it.

 Where the other systems are supposed to fill the gap